robske110/IDDataLogger/docs/beginnerguide.md

 The install script works and is tested on raspbian and debian.
 It assumes you have a fresh OS, especially without any existing postgres or webserver installations.

-Enter the following command to download and run the install script:
+Enter (or copy) the following command to download and run the install script:

 `wget https://raw.githubusercontent.com/robske110/IDDataLogger/master/docs/install.sh; bash install.sh; rm install.sh`

 The install script will produce a lot of output.
-After about a minute you will be prompted for your VW account login information.
+After a few minutes you will be prompted for your VW account login information.
 After you enter the information you should see `Installation complete, ...`.
 You can now enter `./start.sh`, which will start the ID DataLogger and help you create an API key for your widget and a user for the web interface.
 For more information on setting up the iOS widget using the API key see [Setting up the iOS Widget](ioswidget.md).